GeovaniRG/python-blockchain/README.md

 # python-blockchain
-Example of a simple blockchain implemented in Python
+Example of a simple blockchain implemented in Python (This was my first try implementing a simple blockchain)

 This is a simple implementation of a blockchain, it includes basic functionalities such as adding blocks, checking if the chain is valid, and performing a proof of work.